-The most popular are wolves and lynxes: more than four in ten rewilding supporters (44% and 45% respectively) would like to see them brought back, amounting to over a third (36% for both) of the wider population.
+The most popular are wolves and lynxes: more than four in ten of those who want to reintroduce lost species (44% and 45% respectively) would like to see them brought back, amounting to over a third (36% for both) of the wider population.
 And while brown bears are perhaps the most dangerous animal on our list, three in ten (30%) of these supporters (and 24% of Brits overall) want them to return.

 The bird is the word for most rewilding advocates

-Most rewilding supporters want to see lost bird species reintroduced to the UK: around eight in ten of those who support rewilding want to bring back spoonbills, cranes, Dalmatian pelicans and other waders (79%), and a similar proportion (83%) would be happy to see new populations of raptors such as goshawks, ospreys, and white-tailed eagles.
+Most rewilding advocates want to see lost bird species reintroduced to the UK: around eight in ten (79%) of those who support rewilding want to bring back spoonbills, cranes, Dalmatian pelicans and other waders (amounting to 64% of the wider population), and a similar proportion (83% of those who support rewilding; 68% of the public) would be happy to see new populations of raptors such as goshawks, ospreys, and white-tailed eagles.

 The successful existing examples of revived species such as the red kite (now so common in parts of the UK that some villagers consider it a dog-napping, barbecue-wrecking pest) could account for some of this popularity.

-It may be a similar story with beavers, which already exist in small UK colonies, and which three-quarters (76%) would see reintroduced on a larger scale.
-Many even say they’d like once-native species which were wiped out thousands of years ago – such as bison (35%) – to make a return.
+It may be a similar story with beavers, which already exist in small UK colonies, and which 62% of the public (and 76% of those who want to bring back missing species) would see reintroduced on a larger scale.
+Many even say they’d like once-native species which were wiped out thousands of years ago – such as bison (35% of rewilding advocates; 28% of the public) – to make a return.